-With the popularity of Botox, dermal fillers and cosmetic injectables on the rise, more physicians, nurses and medical professionals are seeking out medical aesthetics training and offering their clients more treatments than ever before!
+With the popularity of Botox, dermal fillers and cosmetic injections on the rise, more physicians, nurses and medical professionals are seeking out CE/CME training!

-If you have a passion for helping people look and feel their best, you can learn some of the most in-demand treatments in just two weeks with Botox training from the National Laser Institute.
+If you have a passion for helping people look and feel their best, you can learn some of the most in-demand treatments in just two weeks with Botox training at National Laser Institute.

 What Injectables Will I Be Learning During Training?

-During cosmetic injectable training, you will have the opportunity to learn and work with some of the most popular products, including:
+During Botox and dermal fillers training, you will have the opportunity to learn and work with some of the most popular products, including:

 The first category of injectable treatments you will learn during training is dermal fillers (sometimes referred to as facial fillers.)
 Fillers are used to replace lost volume in the face.
 The most common areas fillers are used are:

 - Nasolabial folds.
 These run from the outside of your nostrils to the corner of your mouth.